vaginessa/karinasirota.g/about.md

 ### About Me

-Karina is an undergraduate at Northwestern University.
-She is a web and app developer and an aspiring product manager and market research analyst, with experience in sales, research, product development and customer service.
+Karina is currently at Northwestern University.
+She hopes work where technology and marketing meet.
+She's interested in working in product management, market research or HCI research​.

+Outside of the business world, Karina enjoys watching TV, reading books and eating salmon.